typelevel/typelevel.github.com/_posts/2014-03-03-liskov_lifting.md

 -----

 Some features of Scala resist simple ADT analysis, so must be given their due.
+Despite their sound covariance considering only the representational rules in the previous section, they still break the cardinal rule by allowing the compiler to make invalid assumptions about the sets of values.
 A “recoverable phantom” implies a type relationship that forbids `Liskov`-lifting, for example:

 ```scala
 sealed trait Gimme[A]